How to Grow and Plant Daffodils

 Our native Daffodil Narcissus pseudonarcissus

 Our native Daffodil is Narcissus pseudonarcissus, which at one time grew freely in woodland but is now much less common.
 It is smaller, with pale leaves and a darker yellow trumpet.
-It can still be found growing in areas of South Devon, the Black Mountains in Wales, the Lake District in Cumbria, and along the Gloucestershire-Herefordshire borders.
-This image is of Daffodils in a woodland setting, possibly wild Daffodils growing in Letah Wood a rural ancient woodland through which Letah Burn runs, near Hexham in Northumberland.
+You can still find it growing in areas of South Devon, the Black Mountains in Wales, the Lake District in Cumbria, and along the Gloucestershire-Herefordshire borders.
+This image is of Daffodils in a woodland setting, possibly wild Daffodils growing in Letah Wood a rural, ancient woodland through which Letah Burn runs, near Hexham in Northumberland.

-Daffodils are labelled green wheelbarrow meaning they are easy to grow.
+I label daffodils as green wheelbarrow because they are easy to grow.